 I would highly encourage you to use some of the techniques described in the show in order to motivate this particular motivational profile.

-Have a question for Ralph?
-Ask or leave a comment below!
+Have a question for Ralph or want to leave a comment?